xformation/dxbook/architecture.md

 # 2--

-The layer no 2 , primarily involves creating resources acrosss private / public cloud.
+The layer no 2 , primarily involves creating resources acrosss private / public cloud.In case of hybrid cloud , we prefer opting for equinix IBX/ IOA  implementation so that private / public clouds are hosted in same private address space.
+Equinix is doing that.

 # 3--